MobileFirstLLC/shortcuts-for-chrome/docs/dev_guide.md

 ## High Level Overview

-This extension has:

- 1. a popup window, which is visible to user and the primary way of interacting with the extension, and
- 2. a background context (service worker), that manages extension context menu.
+This extension has a popup window, which is visible to user, and the primary way of interacting with the extension, and a background context (service worker), that manages extension background services.

 When user clicks extension icon/browser action, extension opens the extension popup window.
 Clicking a menu link opens a new browser tab.
 User can pin and unpin menu items, and sort pinned menu items using drag and drop.

-In source code, this behavior is implemented by following 3 components:
+This behavior is implemented by following 3 components:

-1.  **`src/popup`** manages the extension popup window
+1. **`src/popup`** manages the extension popup window.
     - It saves and restores user preferences
     - It sets the visible content rendering inside the popup window
     - Menu is currently the only possible view, so popup always renders the menu panel
       <br/><br/>

-2. **`src/menu`** panel shows list of links
+2. **`src/menu`** panel shows list of links.
     - User can pin/unpin links and drag and drop pinned links
-    - It programmatically launches links user clicks in the menu
+    - It programmatically launches links on click
     - It initiates capturing recently used links
      <br/><br/>

-3. **`src/background`** has no visual interface; it runs in the background of the browser
+3. **`src/background`** has no visual interface, it runs in the background of the browser.
-    - it creates and manages extension context menu
+    - It creates and manages extension context menu.

 ## Source Code Organization